 1: Collect events for the consumer

 For example, to enable the

-events_waits_history consumer, use this
+events_waits_historyconsumer, use this option:

 The permitted consumer names can be found by examining the

-are not permitted.
+setup_consumerstable.
+Patterns are not permitted.

 Along with the preceding changes to permit configuration at server startup, the default instrument and consumer configuration has changed.
 Previously, all instruments and consumers were enabled by default.
 Now, instruments are disabled except the statement, I/O, and idle instruments.
 Consumers are disabled except the global, thread, and current-statement consumers.
 These changes produce a default configuration with a low overhead.